codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ### VPS operations

 There are some advantages to be had where one's daily driver OS is also the OS of a remotely running machine.
-You don't need to worry about mild paper cut differences in command line syntax, available base tools and it's easy to experiment with changes on the local system first instead of having to run yet another VM.
+We don't need to worry about mild paper cut differences in command line syntax, available base tools and it's easy to experiment with changes on the local system first instead of having to run yet another VM.